Emperor-Grey/voting-application/README.md

 A secure polling application built with **Rust** (backend) and **Next.js** (frontend) that utilizes **WebAuthn** for passwordless authentication and **real-time updates**.

+**Note**: I didn’t use a database and also leveraged WebSockets to deepen my understanding of Rust.
+I could have also used Server-Sent Events (SSE), but I opted for WebSockets for this learning experience.

 [![Build](https://github.com/Emperor-Grey/voting-application/actions/workflows/main.yml/badge.svg)](https://github.com/Emperor-Grey/voting-application/actions/workflows/main.yml)

 ## Features